Midwest Road Trips

 Where to Eat

-Scotts Bluff National Monument offers a vending machine for drinks and a water fountain with a bottle filler.
-The monument doesn’t offer food service.
+Scotts Bluff National Monument offers a drink vending machine and a water fountain with a bottle filler, but it doesn’t offer food service.

 Find three covered picnic tables near the Visitor Center.